Billionaires' Row: Context

 One of the factors underlying the boom is foreign investment, often in the form of capital flight.
 Some of these buyers have poured money into high-end New York real estate to dodge taxes, launder money or transfer wealth to a jurisdiction where it is less easily forfeited.
 Many of the apartments are only sporadically occupied, functioning as pied-à-terres or "safe deposit boxes" for valuables.

 The ultra-luxury building boom in the area predates the term "Billionaires' Row".
 Deutsche Bank Center, built in 2003, is at the southwest corner of Central Park.
 A majority of its tenants bought their condos anonymously (through shell companies and trusts); at least 17 of these have been identified as billionaires.
-15 Central Park West (CPW), two blocks east, contains units that have been purchased by billionaires Sara Blakely, Lloyd Blankfein, Omid Kordestani, Daniel Loeb, Daniel Och, Eyal Ofer, Pan Shiyi, Sandy Weill, Jerry Yang and Zhang Xin.
-Before the sale of the $100 million penthouse at One57, the record for an apartment in New York was $88 million paid by Dmitry Rybolovlev for a penthouse at 15 CPW.
+15 Central Park West, two blocks east, contains units that have been purchased by billionaires Sara Blakely, Lloyd Blankfein, Omid Kordestani, Daniel Loeb, Daniel Och, Eyal Ofer, Pan Shiyi, Sandy Weill, Jerry Yang and Zhang Xin.
+Before the sale of the $100 million penthouse at One57, the record for an apartment in New York was $88 million paid by Dmitry Rybolovlev for a penthouse at 15 Central Park West.

 In 2016, the United States Treasury Department announced it would start identifying and tracking the purchase of multi-million-dollar units, especially those paid for in cash or via shell companies, to cut down on the practice of money laundering.
 New laws in China restricting capital outflow have also been implemented, and lower oil prices have affected potential Middle Eastern buyers.
 Uncertainty over Brexit has also played a role.
 This has weakened the market for the highest-end units, with some declaring that the "Eight Digit Boom" on Billionaires' Row has ended.
 In the face of this soft market, at least one project in the area (1 Park Lane) has been put on hold.